 Nylon netting - is used for all our cage and sleeve covers unless otherwise noted.
 It is washable, can be sterilised, is fray and ladder resistant, soft, with a fine weave, and of high transparency.
 For a microscopic view of our netting, please CLICK HERE, and then click again on the product photo.
 Field testing has shown that this netting is able to last for over 2 years of continuous UK outdoor weather exposure, with minimum colour loss.

-Polyester netting - was added to our range in 2014.
-It is washable, can be sterilised, is fray and ladder resistant, soft, and of high transparency.
+Polyester netting - is washable, can be sterilised, is fray and ladder resistant, soft, and of high transparency.
 This material is even finer than our standard nylon netting and can be used for the study of extremely small organisms.
 For a microscopic view of our netting, please CLICK HERE, and then click again on the product photo.
 Please ask for a quote if you would like any of our standard products made with polyester netting.

 NOTE: Please ensure that your chosen species will not chew or otherwise make holes in the netting - the likelihood of chewing can be greater if the creatures are stressed, e.g. due to overcrowding or other less than ideal conditions.
 We sell small samples of material for testing purposes, and recommend that if you are in any doubt that you test our material is fit for your purpose and/or consult a specialist breeder before making your main purchase.
 Some species may be more suited to glass or metal mesh enclosures.
 Also note that in some locations species can be encountered which might damage trap and cage netting e.g. aggressive biting ants, beetles, or hornets.

-Super soft PVC - added to our range in late 2012, this item allows us to sew clear and colourless 'windows' into bespoke products, and can be selected as a rainshield panel to replace the net top of butterfly traps.
+Super soft PVC - this item allows us to sew clear and colourless 'windows' into bespoke products, and can be selected as a rainshield panel to replace the net top of butterfly traps.

 Geotextile - lightweight, rot and mildew resistant, porous, non-fraying and with good stab-puncture resistance, this offers the ideal groundsheet for our tent cage bases.